-Prior to graduating from Cornell University with a BA cum laude, Charlene studied at the Central Conservatory (Beijing, China), the Hochschule der Künste Bremen (Germany) with Prof. Katrin Scholz, and the Hochschule der Künste Bern (Switzerland) with Prof. Monika Urbaniak Lisik.
-Charlene completed the Masters of Music and a Performance Diploma at the Peabody Institute of Music under Pamela Frank.
-As a recipient of the Indiana University Artistic Excellence Award, she is currently pursuing a Doctor of Music at Indiana University under Jorja Fleezanis.
+Prior to graduating from Cornell University, Ms. Kluegel studied at the Hochschule der Künste Bremen, and the Hochschule der Künste Bern.
+She completed her Master of Music degree under Pamela Frank at the Peabody Institute of Music where she also served as her studio assistant.
+As a recipient of the Indiana University Artistic Excellence Award, she is a Doctor of Music Candidate at Indiana University’s Jacobs School of Music under Jorja Fleezanis.

 Click here to download Charlene’s headshot.